nllz/IRTF-HRPC/draft-methodology.md

 ##### Pseudonymity
 Did you have a look at the Privacy Considerations for Internet Protocols {{RFC6973}}, especially section 6.1.2 ?

+##### Decentralization
+Does your protocol contribute to more centralized points of control?
+Can your protocol be implemented without one single point of control.
+If applicable, can your protocol be deployed in a federated manner?
+What is the potential for discrimination against users of your protocol?
+How can use of your protocol be used to implicate users?

 ##### Content agnosticism
 See above